Wildlander-mod/Support/Docs/SSEFAQ.md

 ## Drink hoykey isnt working

-Keybindings were setup using a american keyboard. if you have any other type (specifically German, but also known to occur on UK keyboards).
+Keybindings were setup using a american keyboard. if you have any other type (specifically German, but also known to occur on UK, Japanese and Czech keyboards).
 You need to rebind the drink hotkey in Sunhelm's MCM.

 ----------